-Lessons learned: Do not be too eager to settle your personal injury claim
+Lesson #1: Don’t be too eager to settle your claim

 Make sure you have recovered one hundred percent before you sign anything.
-Your health will affect you for the rest of your life; allow enough time to pass to be sure of your recovery before you settle.
+Your health will affect you for the rest of your life, so allow enough time to pass to be sure of your recovery before you settle.
 Generally, if you are over 18 years old, the Statute of Limitations in Virginia is two years from the date of injury.
 By that time, you must either have settled your claim or have filed suit.
-(Note there are some exceptions, and in some cases you must give a specific written notice as soon as six months after the injury, so it’s best to consult with an attorney regarding your specific case).
+There are some exceptions, and in some cases, you must give specific written notice as soon as six months after the injury.
+Because of this, it’s best to consult with an attorney regarding your specific case.

-It’s always worth getting some legal advice to “level the playing field” before settling your claim.
-All companies have goals, and don’t think the insurance companies are any different.
-They have goals to settle as quickly as possible and for as little as possible.
-An insurance adjuster is a trained professionals whose job is to meet those goals; you need a trained professional on your side, too, who is looking out for your interests instead of the insurance company’s interests.
+It’s always worth getting some legal advice to level the playing field before settling your claim.
+All companies have financial goals, insurance companies included.
+They aim to settle as quickly as possible and for as little as possible, for profit.
+An insurance adjuster is a trained professional whose job is to meet these goals, so you need a trained professional on your side to look out for your interests as well.
 Some insurance companies actually offer incentives to adjusters who settle the most claims within the first 30 days after an accident.

-- any money received is returned to the person or persons seeking the release.
-In 2000, the legislature added that release must contain a notice that the signer has a right to revoke the release.
+- Any money received is returned to the person or persons seeking the release.
+In 2000, the legislature added that the release must contain a notice that the signer has a right to revoke the release.
 See Virginia Code 8.01-425.1.
-If a release is missing that notice, then the release may not be valid.
+If a release is missing that notice, then it may not be valid.